-Creative Curriculum was chosen for Teddy Bear because it is based on the latest research on how children learn best.
-It has been shown through experimental studies to improve classroom quality and promote the school readiness of preschool children.
-Creative Curriculum meets all of the standards put forth for effective early childhood curricula by the National Association for the Education of Young Children (NAEYC).
-Equally important, evaluation research provides strong evidence that Creative Curriculum for Preschool improves classroom quality and promotes physical, social and cognitive outcomes for children.
+Connect 4 Learning meets all of the standards put forth for effective early childhood curricula by the National Association for the Education of Young Children (NAEYC).
+Equally important, evaluation research provides strong evidence that Connect 4 for Learning Preschool improves classroom quality and promotes physical, social and cognitive outcomes for children.